-Dara Davis is an urban debate alumna who participated in policy debate for Chicago's Lane Tech from 2009-2013.
+Dara Davis is an urban debate alumna who participated in policy debate for the Chicago Debate League's Lane Tech from 2009-2013.

 Shortly after, she enjoyed a successful Parliamentary debate career at Loyola University under coach David Romanelli.
-She has served as a coach and mentor, including of several TOC qualifiers and state champions, a judge and tournament operator for Chicago Debates, and is now the newest Program Coordinator here at WUDL.
+She has served as a coach and mentor, including of several TOC qualifiers and state champions, a judge and tournament operator for Chicago Debates.

 She is passionate about coach and student growth in the activity and is excited to be here in DC.